-The Best Running Watches For Those Who Want It All
+The Best Running Watches For Trail And Ultra Running

-Side note: If you enjoy running in off-the-grid locations I would also recommend looking into getting yourself a Satellite Messenger and Personal Locator beacon combo in case you get lost or find yourself injured with no means to make it back to civilization without help.
+Side note: If you enjoy running in off-the-grid locations I would also recommend looking into getting yourself a satellite messenger and personal locator beacon device in case you get lost or find yourself injured with no means to make it back to civilization without help.

-The Best Running Watches by Trail and Kale
+The Best Running Watches For Trail & Ultra Running

-Each one of these running watches is a great option but read our reviews of each one as they do vary in price and features – and there’s always going to be one that’s best suited to you, your needs, and your budget.
+Each one of these running watches is a great option but read our reviews of each and visit the brands’ websites to read the detailed specifications as they do vary in price and features – and there’s always going to be one that’s best suited to you, your needs, and your budget.

-It’s worth noting that ALL of the Garmin, Apple, Suunto, and Polar GPS watches on this list are waterproof down to at least 100m, and have on-wrist heart rate monitoring as standard.
-The COROS Apex 2 has a rating of 5ATM which is 50m.
+It’s worth noting that ALL of the Garmin, Apple, Suunto, and Polar GPS watches on this list are waterproof down to at least 50m, and have on-wrist heart rate monitoring as standard.

 They can also all track elevation gain and loss, and all the watches we tested have proven quick to pick up a GPS signal and are very accurate when it comes to GPS tracking.

-I’ve tested every running watch on this list and the Garmin Fenix 7 Solar is the best running watch in my opinion.
+I’ve tested every running watch on this list and many that didn’t quite make it on, and the 1.9oz Garmin Forerunner 965 is the best running watch for the money right now, in my opinion.
 It’s the one I choose to use on my long grueling road and trail runs/races.

 The COROS Apex 2 Pro is a lightweight (1.9oz), durable, and highly capable running watch that’s intuitive to use and has a long battery life that won’t let you down.
 With COROS’ EvoLab fitness evaluation system, Apex 2 is the best running watch for marathon or ultra runners on a budget.